 Other options are also available and can be discussed in more detail, should they be appropriate for your circumstances.

 It is worth noting that should you choose to draw income from your pensions in the flexible manners described above, any future contributions you wish to make, will be limited to just £4,000 p.a.
-This is called the ‘Money Purchase Annual Allowance’ and has been reduced from £10,000 from 6 April 2017.
+This is called the ‘Money Purchase Annual Allowance’.

 Of course, with great power comes great responsibility and given the range of options and the potential for individuals to access all of their pension pots in one go, it is now more important than ever that specialist advice is sought before any decisions are made.
 We would be pleased to discuss your situation with you and offer advice to ensure that you are making the correct decision and can enjoy the retirement you have strived for.